-- Each course consists of five weekly sessions.
-At the close of each scheduled M.S.M. online session, the professor will look at online usage logs to monitor attendance.
-The professor will determine whether or not the student has completed assigned tasks for that session and then mark the student as either present or absent from that session. - 2.
-Students are required to regularly participate in all scheduled online activities, assignments, exams, etc. as specified in the course syllabus and/or on the course site.
-Partial participation is unacceptable and may be counted as an absence at the discretion of the professor. - 3.
-A required assignment or discussion contribution may not be submitted before the timeframe begins (is opened and available on Blackboard) or after the timeframe ends (is closed and unavailable on Blackboard).
+1. Each course consists of five weekly sessions.
+At the close of each scheduled online session, the professor will look at online usage logs to monitor attendance.
+The professor will determine whether or not the student has completed assigned tasks for that session and then mark the student as either present or absent from that session.

+- 2. Students are required to regularly participate in all scheduled online activities, assignments, exams, etc. as specified in the course syllabus and/or on the course site.
+Partial or insufficient completion of a task is unacceptable and may be counted as an absence at the discretion of the professor. - 3.
+A required assignment or discussion contribution may not be submitted before the timeframe begins (is opened and available on Canvas) or after the timeframe ends (is closed and unavailable on Canvas).
 No make-up work is allowed after the exam, assignment, discussion board window, etc. has closed and is no longer available in the course site. - 4.
+Failure to attend a class, as described above, is subject to Faulkner University's online attendance policy.
+That policy is available in the Online Student Handbook Supplement, which is found in the Policies area of the university's Resources Module in every Canvas course site.
+The manual is published and maintained by Faulkner Online. - 5.
 A student who misses more than one session of any course may receive an automatic "F" in the course unless prior permission is obtained from the M.S.M.
-Director's office and appropriate documentation is provided concerning personal illness, family illness, death of family member, work, etc. Regardless of the reason (personal illness, family illness, death of family member, work, vacation, etc.), a student who misses more than two meetings of any course will receive an automatic "F" in the course. - 5.
-A student who misses the final exam for any reason may receive an automatic "F" in the course unless the student has prior approval from both the professor and the M.S.M.
-Director, and appropriate documentation is submitted when requested.
+Director's office and appropriate documentation is provided concerning personal illness, family illness, death of family member, work, etc. - 6.
+If a course contains a final exam, a student who misses the final exam for any reason may receive an automatic "F" in the course unless the student has prior approval from both the professor and the M.S.M.
+Director, and appropriate documentation is submitted